keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

   So you can create `KeptnMetrics` in a centralized namespace (such as `keptn-lifecycle-toolkit`) and access those metrics in evaluations on all namespaces in the cluster.
-* The resources used for analyses ([Analysis](../yaml-crd-ref/analysis.md), [AnalysisDefinition](../yaml-crd-ref/analysisdefinition.md),
+* The references to the resources used for analyses, ([Analysis](../yaml-crd-ref/analysis.md), [AnalysisDefinition](../yaml-crd-ref/analysisdefinition.md), and
-  and